zakacat/DGL-114-ProcessPortfolio/README.md

 -	Should a notification dot be shown or not?
 -	Is the notification expandable?
 -	Can the user interact with the notification with buttons, gestures, or text input?

+### :octocat: Activity 1101:
+>_"Chapter 9 presents a variety of animation types for various purposes.
+Use a table on your process portfolio to enumerate all animation types presented and to briefly describe each."_

+#### **Animation Types & Description**

+**Frame-by-Frame** - Displays a list of images in quick succession

+**Tween** - Performs a series of digital transformations on the image/s

+-	**View Animation** - A tween animation used on a View object.
+An animation resource for a view animation is stored in a res/anim.

+-	**Property Animation** - A tween animation that changes the property of an object over time.
+A property animation can modify more properties than a View animation.
+Uses a time interpolator to affect how the object animates over time.
+Contains 3 main tools for implementing animation:

+		1.	**Value Animator** - An object that is used to calculate general values that change over time.

+		2.	**Object Animator** - A subclass of value animator that provides simpler methods for translate, rotate, scale , and transparency.

+		3.	**Animator Set** - Used to group animations and how their display is ordered.

+### :octocat: Activity 1103:
+>_"Visit material.io and read the article Understanding motion.
+Additionally, check out any related articles that you find interesting.
+What have you learned about the principles of designing for motion in smartphone apps?
+Summarize your thoughts on your process portfolio."_

+Motion can be added to many transitions in many different aspects of the app.

+Usually adding more elaborate animation techniques will display a more playful nature via the app.
+This could be an overall more enjoyable experience, or it could be a distraction/annoyance depending on the type of app.
+It seems to be business or pleasure that separates theses viewpoints.

+Personally, I am quite utilitarian, but I understand the appeal of design and branding.
+I would like to make an app transition in a basic way, I think, but add animation to convey information and maybe create something playful with the logo or loading screen.
+I would also like to preserve some of the ram for the user’s other apps...

+A button could display an animation of an icon, or it could inflate an activity or dialog from the icon (container transform pattern).
+Other types of animations to consider are things like feedback elements, loading lists/elements animation, card motion for recycler views, motion to inform the user about types of gesture detection, and motion to inform locations of items (if they are off-screen).

+There are several different ways that a developer could customize an app’s animations.
+They could adjust the speed, path of motion, oscillation, transition pattern, elevation, or stagger.

+A combination of motion type and customization can lead to a very dynamic and memorable experience for the user, but these animations should not be implemented thoughtlessly.